Mary L. Gray

-Mary L. Gray is an American anthropologist and author.
+Mary L. Gray (born August 5, 1969) is an American anthropologist and author.
 She is a Fellow at Harvard University's Berkman Klein Center for Internet and Society, as well as a Senior Principal Researcher at Microsoft Research.
 Along with her research, Gray teaches at Indiana University, maintaining an appointment as an Associate Professor of the Media School, with affiliations in American Studies, Anthropology, and Gender Studies.
 In 2020, she was awarded a MacArthur Genius Grant in recognition of her work "investigating the ways in which labor, identity, and human rights are transformed by the digital economy."

 Education

 In 1992, Gray completed a B.A. in anthropology and Native American studies at University of California, Davis.
 Her senior project explored the role of contemporary Alaskan Native single mothers in subsistence economies.
 Her advisors were David Risling and William G. Davis.
 In 1999, Gray earned a M.A. in anthropology from San Francisco State University.
 Her thesis was on queer youth narratives, the topic of her first book.
 Gray's advisors were John Paul De Cecco and Gilbert Herdt.
 She completed a Ph.D. in communication at University of California, San Diego in 2004.
 Gray's doctoral advisors were Susan Leigh Star and Olga Vásquez.
 Her dissertation was titled Coming of Age in a Digital Era: Youth Queering Technologies in Small Town, USA.